 In the Hellenic American University BSBA Capstone, for example, students work in teams to develop a strategic plan addressing the challenges a real-world organization is facing.
 They analyze a broad spectrum of factors, ranging from organizational processes and resource and time constraints to risk management and relations with colleagues and clients.
 In the end, they are expected to present and justify their recommendations orally and in writing.

 The BSPsy Capstone, on the other hand, is an empirical research project that the student designs in consultation with her mentor and carries out on her own.
 Like the BSBA Capstone, this research project helps students develop further their analytical, communications, and critical reasoning skills.

 Benefits from Your Research Experience

 Projects such as these benefit you in ways that ordinary textbook-based labs and cookbook assignments cannot.
 The report of findings of the Course-Based Undergraduate Research Experiences (CURE) Network, an initiative funded by the National Science Foundation, identified several such advantages.

 Because the project is one you've designed and involves original research, you'll find yourself more committed than you imagined.
-Dr. Richard Reis, a higher education consultant at Stanford University and author of the widely read Tomorrow's Professor newsletter on university teaching, notes that "projects that are real to students help address the major student impediment we have noted: motivation… When students believe in the importance and legitimacy of the task, their psychic investment is higher and their motivation improves."
+Dr. Richard Reis, a research liaison at Stanford University and author of Tomorrow's Professor: Preparing for Academic Careers in Science and Engineering, notes that "projects that are real to students help address the major student impediment we have noted: motivation… When students believe in the importance and legitimacy of the task, their psychic investment is higher and their motivation improves."
 You may even find, as some of our students do, that you want to pursue your research interests further and decide to apply for graduate study.